 Knitting Circle, Fridays, 10:30 am, Evergreen Place, Waitsfield, all welcome.

 Meals On Wheels, home-delivered meals for seniors, call 496-2543.

 Fiber Riot!
 Free, informal, weekly gathering; knitting, crocheting, spinning, rug hooking.
-Wednesdays, Jan.
-17 to March 28, 5-8 pm, Mad River Fiber Arts & Mill, Waitsfield, 496-7746.
+Wednesdays, 5-8 pm, Mad River Fiber Arts & Mill, Waitsfield, 496-7746.

 Quayl’s Chocolates, learn how to dip chocolate.
 Free to watch; dipping with items to bring home, $10.
 Sun., Aug.
 5, 11 am-1 pm, Mad River Taste Place, Waitsfield.